nky01/nky01/README.md

   - C#
   - .NET framework
 - 👯 I’m looking forward to collaborate on open source projects.
-- ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
+- ✔ Ask me about anything, I am happy to help!😄<br>
 - 💻 Outside tech, 🎬 comedy movies, 🎵 listen to music, and 🌴 explore nature outdoors.
 - 📫 Reach out to me at: <a href="nickybelu@gmail.com">nickybelu@gmail.com</a>